civl-verifier/civl-verifier.github.io/index.md

 *[inductive sequentialization](https://doi.org/10.1145/3385412.3385980)*,
 and *[synchronization](https://dx.doi.org/10.4230/LIPIcs.CONCUR.2018.21)*.

-Under the hood, CIVL is built on top of [Boogie](https://github.com/boogie-org/boogie), a verifier for sequential programs.
-CIVL decomposes proof checking into modular verification conditions that are automatically verified by a theorem prover/SMT solver.
+Under the hood, Civl is built on top of [Boogie](https://github.com/boogie-org/boogie), a verifier for sequential programs.
+Civl decomposes proof checking into modular verification conditions that are automatically verified by a theorem prover/SMT solver.

 # Getting Started

-CIVL is implemented directly as part of [Boogie](https://github.com/boogie-org/boogie), which can be installed from a [NuGet package](https://www.nuget.org/packages/Boogie) or [built from source](https://github.com/boogie-org/boogie#building), and requires the [Z3](https://github.com/Z3Prover/z3) theorem prover.
+Civl is implemented directly as part of [Boogie](https://github.com/boogie-org/boogie), which can be installed from a [NuGet package](https://www.nuget.org/packages/Boogie) or [built from source](https://github.com/boogie-org/boogie#building), and requires the [Z3](https://github.com/Z3Prover/z3) theorem prover.

-To verify a CIVL program, simply invoke Boogie on the program as follows (Boogie automatically detects CIVL programs and internally sets the options `-useArrayTheory -lib -monomorphize`):
+To verify a Civl program, simply invoke Boogie on the program as follows (Boogie automatically detects Civl programs and internally sets the options `-useArrayTheory -lib -monomorphize`):

 ```